Close

 Did You Know?

-What If You Don’t Receive an HRA?
+What if You Do Not Receive an HRA?

-Self-employed people, who do not receive an HRA component, can utilize the provisions of Section 80GG of the ITA to claim HRA exemption.
+Self-employed people who do not receive an HRA component can claim an HRA exemption under Section 80GG of the ITA.
 This option is also available to salaried individuals paying rent if their employer does not provide an HRA.

 HRA provides a tax benefit by allowing individuals to claim exemptions on the rent paid for their accommodation.
 You can claim HRA and deduction on home loan interest, subject to certain conditions.
-To claim HRA on home loan, you must:
+To claim HRA on a home loan, you must:

 • Be an employee